 The origins of Fujita Kanko Inc. were in Denzaburo Fujita Shosha, a company founded in 1869 by Denzaburo Fujita, a benefactor and business tycoon in the Kansai area during the Meiji Era.
 Denzaburo Fujita Shosha underwent a series of reorganizations, including renaming, merging, and spinning off businesses.
-In 1955, the tourism sector of Denzaburo Fujita Shosha was renamed Fujita Tourist Enterprises Co., Ltd.
+In 1955, the tourism sector of Denzaburo Fujita Shosha was renamed Fujita Kogyo Co., Ltd.

 In the aftermath of World War II, Eiichi Ogawa, the first president of Fujita Kanko Inc., opened some of the company’s traditional gardens to the public so their scenic beauty and heritage could be widely enjoyed.
 His spirit of hospitality, which is very much alive in the company today, nurtured new business markets for Fujita Kanko in the hospitality industry, including hot-spring resorts, banquets and weddings, as well as budget hotels.